SUI-Components/adevinta-spain-components/components/tool/app/README.md

 This can be performed by running `npx sui-app sync`.

 This command can be added after the standard build task.

+## Add url schemes

+You can add basic url schemes (not universal links) by running `npx sui-app add-url-scheme`.

 ## Biometric login